Applied Psychology Master’s Degree (M.S.)

 Students are welcome to apply for admission regardless of their undergraduate major.
 Those who have fewer than 18 credit hours of undergraduate psychology are required to complete a graduate leveling course that provides training in the foundational areas of psychology.

-Students who have a cumulative undergraduate grade point average (GPA) of 3.0 or 3.25 or higher for the last 60 credit hours meet our GPA standards for admission.
+Students who have a cumulative undergraduate grade point average (GPA) of 3.0 or higher meet our GPA standards for admission.
 Students with a GPA below 3.0 may qualify for admission on the basis of the formula described below.

 - All college and university transcripts